Causal feedback strategies for controlled stochastic Volterra systems: a unified treatment: Concluding remarks

 \section{Concluding remarks}

-In this paper we introduce a new kind of optimal causal feedback strategy and characterize it in terms of a novel Riccati system.
-We also establish the connection between different forms of causal feedback for optimal control under our unified framework.
-Clearly the Riccati system is a part of novelty.
-A natural question is about its well-posedness.
+In this paper we introduce a new kind of optimal causal feedback strategy and characterize it in terms of a novel Riccati system with the solvability being carefully discussed.
+From our study, various forms of causal feedback controls in the existing papers can be unified properly.
 In addition, under SVIEs framework, many issues concerning controllability, stability and games (especially mean-field games) remain open and challenging.
-We will present some relevant results in our future work.
+We will present some relevant results in the future.